lawrenceevalyn/lawrenceevalyn.github.io/workshop-R/README.md

 1. Install the R package you want to use
 1. Tell R we want to actually use the package we just installed

 Installing things is never as easy as it seems like it should be.
-This three-hour workshop has half an hour dedicated to trying to get 80% of the laptops in the room successfully running R. Let's break it down a step at a time:
+In my experience, using a programming language instead of a program means installing a matryoskha doll of bits and pieces of code from different places, all of which depend on each other and assume I already know how to use them.
+This three-hour workshop has half an hour dedicated to trying to get 80% of the laptops in the room successfully running R.

+Let's break it down a step at a time:

 ### 1. Install R